cytoscape/cytoscape-manual/docs/Linkout.md

 External links are listed as *'key'-'value'* pairs in the editor where *Property Name* specifies the name of the link and *Value* is the search URL.
-LinkOut menus are organized in a hierarchical structure that is specified as part of the key.
+Linkout menus are organized in a hierarchical structure that is specified as part of the key.
 Linkout key terms specific to nodes start with the keyword `nodelinkouturl`; for edges this is `edgelinkouturl`.